bluesnap/bluesnap-android-int/README.md

 # Available flows for collecting payment details

 There are 3 supported flow types:
-* Checkout: Collect shopper and payment details for a transaction
+* Checkout: Submit shopper and payment details for a transaction
-* Choose Payment method: Collect the shopper's Chosen Payment Method
+* Configure shopper’s payment method details: Submit the shopper's Chosen Payment Method details
-* Create Payment: Collect the shopper's payment details for a transaction, based on the Chosen Payment Method "Choose Payment method" and "Create Payment" flows work together.
+* Pay with selected payment method: Submit the shopper's Chosen Payment Method details for a transaction, in case they weren't already, based on the Chosen Payment Method

+Any of those flows can be done by using either the BlueSnap SDK UI or your own UI, at your convenience.
+Please note that by using your own UI, you will be required to handle the data-transmission to BlueSnap as well.

-## Checkout flow: Collect shopper and payment details for a transaction
+## Checkout flow:
-This flow is the most commonly used: the shopper chooses to buy something from you app, and you call bluesnap SDK BluesnapCheckoutActivity to handle the UI and data-transmission to BlueSnap; the shopper is asked to choose the payment method (CC/Google Pay/PayPal) and then fills the relevant payment details.
+This flow is the most commonly used: the shopper chooses to buy something from you app, and you perform an end-to-end checkout flow.
+If you choose to use BlueSnap SDK UI than you’ll call BluesnapCheckoutActivity to handle the UI and data-transmission to BlueSnap; the shopper is asked to choose the payment method (CC/Google Pay/PayPal) and then fills the relevant payment details.
 The shopper's payment data is tokenized and sent directly to BlueSnap's servers.
 In this flow we support subscription chrage as well.
 The activity result returns some of the (non secure) information, but mainly all you need to do now is to complete the transaction: let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed, or the subscription will become active in case of subscription charge.
 In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.
+If you are using you own UI, you’ll need to collect and send the shopper’s payment info to BlueSnap server.
-Steps required for this flow (more information on each below):
+Steps required for this flow (more information on each below):Steps required for this flow (more information on each below):
 * Generate a token for the transaction
 * Initialize the SDK with the token
-* Launch BluesnapCheckoutActivity and collect shopper payment info
+* Launch BluesnapCheckoutActivity (using BlueSnap SDK UI) or collect and send shopper's payment info (using your own UI)
-* Get the SdkResult
+* Get the SdkResult (if using our UI)
 * Complete the transaction or activate the subscription

-## Choose Payment method flow: Collect the shopper's Chosen Payment Method
+## Configure shopper’s payment method details flow:
 This flow will be used in apps where you wish to save the shopper's payment details upon registration, and use it later in a quick and easy fashion.
 This flow can be run only for an existing shopper (you can easily create the shopper using BlueSnap API).
 If the shopper chooses a Credit card, we collect the billing details and store them on BlueSnap servers, so that the (later) charge will not require the shopper to type any information.
 If the shopper chooses Google Pay or PayPal, we simply keep this preference, so that in the next step (Create Payment flow), the shopper will automatically get the GooglePay pop-up or the PayPal page.
 Steps required for this flow (more information on each below):
 * Generate a token for the choose payment (for the existing shopper)
 * Initialize the SDK with the token
-* Launch the BluesnapChoosePaymentMethodActivity to collect shopper chosen payment info
+* Launch the BluesnapChoosePaymentMethodActivity to submit shopper's chosen payment info
 * Once you get the activity result, there is nothing else for you to do beside check that it was successful; if successful, then the shopper details are already updated on BlueSnap servers.

-## Create Payment flow: Collect the shopper's payment details for a transaction, based on the Chosen Payment Method
+## Pay with selected payment method flow:
-This is where you quickly collect the shopper's chosen payment details; The shopper's payment data is tokenized and sent directly to BlueSnap's servers.
+This is where you quickly complete the payment with the shopper’s chosen payment method.
 This flow can be run only for an existing shopper that HAS valid chosen payment details.
-If (in the previous step: Choose Payment method flow) the shopper chose a credit card, you will get the response immediately; if the shopper chose Google Pay or PayPal, they will now do the payment flow).
+If (in the previous step: Configure shopper’s payment method details flow) the shopper chose a credit card, you will get the response immediately; if the shopper chose Google Pay or PayPal, they will now do the payment flow.
 In both cases, the result is the same as in the Checkout flow: The SDK result returns some (non secure) information, but mainly all you need to do now is let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed.
+In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.If (in the previous step: Choose Payment method flow) the shopper chose a credit card, you will get the response immediately; if the shopper chose Google Pay or PayPal, they will now do the payment flow).
+In both cases, the result is the same as in the Checkout flow: The SDK result returns some (non secure) information, but mainly all you need to do now is let your app server do an API call to BlueSnap, sending just the token, and the transaction will be completed.
 In case of PayPal, you don't even have to do that, since PayPal flow already completes the transaction.
 Steps required for this flow (more information on each below):
 * Generate a token for the transaction (for the existing shopper)
 * Initialize the SDK with the token
-* Launch the BluesnapCreatePaymentActivity to collect shopper payment info based on previously chosen payment method
+* Launch the BluesnapCreatePaymentActivity
 * Get the SdkResult
 * Complete the transaction